TOMToolkit/tom_base/docs/common/email_configuration.rst

   treated as "not configured").
 - ``manage.py check`` warns (``tom_common.W002``) when approval-required registration or password reset is enabled without a configured email backend.

+When sending email fails, feedback is given in the UI and logs:

 - Approving a registration always succeeds even when the notice cannot be sent.
 Under those circumstances, the approver is told in the UI to notify the user directly.
 Additionally, the *Pending users* table indicates when email is not configured.